This post contains affiliate links. If you make a purchase after clicking, I may make a small commission at no expense to you.

 - burp cloths

-- car seat (install base in car ahead of time)
+- car seat: don’t forget to install the base in your car ahead of time

 - carseat cover